urgdog/anchoraccord/about.md

 ---
 layout: default
 title: About
+show_cta: True
 ---

-We’re not a consulting shop with templates and handoffs.

-We’re two senior operators who’ve seen what happens when infrastructure and compliance are treated like cost centers—until it’s too late, and expensive consultants deliver ineffective solutions too slowly, at exorbitant cost.

-We're looking to change that.
+# About
+Anchor Accord is what happens when two senior operators stop waiting for the big firms to get it right.

+We're two deeply seasoned operators—one technical, one regulatory—who’ve lived the fallout of bad systems and worse advice.

+We’ve led incident calls at 2am.
+We’ve sat across from federal regulators.
+We’ve inherited chaos, fixed it, and written the playbook so it doesn’t happen again.

+We don’t sell optimism or headcount.
+We bring technical clarity and regulatory rigor—before things go sideways.

 ---

 **Gregory C. Ross**
-Infrastructure and networking specialist with two decades of experience.
-Built and led critical systems teams at national ISPs (Internet Service Providers) supporting real-time network operations across hundreds of thousands of devices and millions of subscribers.
+Infrastructure and networking specialist with two decades of experience building and leading critical systems teams at national ISPs (Internet Service Providers).
+Gregory has developed strategic governance and policy supporting real-time network operations across hundreds of thousands of devices and millions of subscribers.

 Infrastructure strategist.
 Automation obsessive.
-Deeply allergic to performative ops.
+Deeply allergic to performative operations.

-Thinks in wires, writes in Python, and prefers systems that explain themselves.
+Uses automation, networking, and systems to grease the wheels of organizations.

 ---

 **Nicole J. Gray**
-CAMS-certified compliance executive with 20+ years of leadership in AML, BSA, OFAC, and FCC controls.
+CAMS-certified compliance executive with 20+ years in AML, BSA, OFAC, and FCC oversight.
+Nicole has led remediation efforts, closed regulatory gaps, and redesigned governance across banks and fintechs.
-Specializes in compliance remediation, regulatory posture, policy alignment, and risk reduction.

-Has outperformed consultants from the big firms—and cleaned up after them, too.
+Nicole outperforms consultants from the big firms - and cleans up after them, too.

+Uses compliance to reduce risk, tighten posture, and give leadership the tools needed to keep the ship stable.

 ---